 Yummy enough to eat, I know!
 Lollipops are decent alternative to standard bar chart when the visualization is overpowering due to its massive ink because the lollipop focuses attention at the value.

-This tutorial and others like it are featured in my new book, Effective Data Visualization, out in May 2016.
-Preorders are available now.
+This tutorial and others like it are featured in my book, Effective Data Visualization.
+Order now.